erhandler/Arctic-tidalflat-16S/README.md

 :exclamation: These files are optimized for the studied environmental system and are dependant on metadata of the system.
 The scripts are meant for replication of the following published study: <https://doi.org/10.1093/femsec/fiad162>

 :dna: The original sequencing data will be archived at the European Nucleotide Archive.
-The processed table (output of ReadAmplicon.R) have been made available on Dataverse (<https://doi.org/10.18710/JDWLVA>).
+The processed tables (output of Manuscript_Script_Cleaned.Rmd and Plate_Processing_Cleaned.Rmd) will be made available on Dataverse.

 :question: Please let me know if you encounter any problems or have any questions.